-There are issues related to revenue forecasting every year due to the lag in rate setting information for each upcoming fiscal year.
-The budget for each fiscal year is developed several months prior to Michigan Department of Health and Human Services (MDHHS) notification of capitation payment rates and eligible estimates.
+The CMHPSM revenue budget for each fiscal year is developed several months prior to Michigan Department of Health and Human Services (MDHHS) finalization of capitation payment rates and eligible estimates.
 The CMHPSM Board of Directors reviews and approves an initial annual budget in September for the subsequent fiscal year beginning on October 1.
 Development of the annual budget begins in April, six months prior to its implementation.
 The statewide actuarial certification for capitation payments is not typically complete and added to our PIHP contract until after the start of the that fiscal year.

 Revenue from the capitated payments that the CMHPSM receives as the PIHP is derived by the number of actual eligible individuals within the four-county region, which fluctuates continually every month.
 The difficulty in projecting revenue stems from this ongoing uncertainty of both the number of eligible individuals within each program eligibility category and the capitation payment rates associated with those programs.
 The CMHPSM receives PMPM (Per Member Per Month) capitation payments for everyone who has Medicaid, Healthy Michigan and/or Habilitation Supports Waiver insurance coverage in that given month.
 The total revenue received in these monthly payments is derived from a rate setting methodology which is considered to be actuarily sound on a statewide basis.
-FY2022 saw a continued elevation of individuals eligible for Healthy Michigan or TANF benefits.
+FY2023 experienced a continued elevation of individuals eligible for Healthy Michigan or TANF coverage through May 2023.
+With the end of continuous enrollment at the expiration of the COVID-19 public health emergency, the eligible individual population began decreasing in the last quarter of FY2023.
+This trend will continue through the first two quarters of FY2024 until it is projected that eligible individuals will level off near pre-pandemic levels.